‘Dance Mom’s Brynn Rumfallo Quits Over Racy Routine

 In the video, Ashlee explains that she asked producers to tone down the dance and make it less sexual, but that her concerns were ignored and brushed off.
 Without Abby, she says, there was no one to stick up for her and address the issue of 13-to-15-year-old girls dressing and dancing in such a provocative manner.

 The new coach for the girls’ Elite team is Dancing with the Stars alum Cheryl Burke.
-It is unclear if the girls are now dancing at her studio or remain at Abby’s dance space.
+It is unclear if the girls are now dancing at her studio, or remain at Abby’s dance space.

 Ashlee’s video comes across as calm and collected, but it is clear from social media that the drama that will take place on camera as a result of this feud was at an all time high.

-Christi Lukasiak, the mother of fan favorite Chloe Lukasiak, who recently returned to the series after an absence of several seasons, weighed in on her Twitter account.”
+Christi Lukasiak, the mother of fan favorite Chloe Lukasiak, who recently returned to the series after an absence of several seasons, weighed in on her Twitter account.

-“Funny that u talk about “morals” b/c of a DANCE but then think its “morally okay” to let ur daughter call our girls hookers on social media,” she wrote.
+“Funny that u talk about ‘morals’ b/c of a DANCE but then think its ‘morally okay’ to let ur daughter call our girls hookers on social media,” she wrote.

 Jill Vertes, mother of Kendall Vertes, and notorious rival to Ashlee, also tweeted what appears to be a response to the fiasco.